pazz/alot/docs/source/usage/cli_commands.rst

 search
-    start in a search buffer using the querystring provided as parameter (see :manpage:`notmuch-search-terms(7)`)
+    start in a search buffer using the query string provided as parameter (see :manpage:`notmuch-search-terms(7)`)

 compose